 Connecticut History Day is an education program run by The Connecticut Democracy Center (CTDC), formerly the Connecticut Public Affairs Network (CPAN).
 CTDC is dedicated to strengthening civic engagement among people of all ages, backgrounds and political persuasions by providing comprehensive and educational programming and outreach centered on civics, citizenship and civil discourse.
-In addition to Connecticut History Day, CTDC manages the Kid Governor® program for fifth grade students as well as educational and public programming at Connecticut's Old State House in Hartford.
+In addition to Connecticut History Day, CTDC manages the Kid Governor® program for fifth grade students as well as educational and public programming at Connecticut's Old State House and manages the Connecticut Network in Hartford.
 For more information on CTDC and its programs, please visit ctdemocracycenter.org.